kevintom98/kevintom98/README.md

 ### Hi there 👋

+### I am a budding embedded engineer, who is trying to find balance between hardware and software

 🔭 I’m currently working on a Python-Tkinter-Gmaps-Folium-Firebase integration project, which is to be used for vehicle tracking.